encodis/mokuwiki/README.md

 2. This feature has not been checked on Windows machines, but should work if executed in the appropriate shell (e.g. Git Bash).
 3. The output of the command should be text suitable for a Markdown file.

+### Custom style

+The custom style directive provides a way to wrap text in a custom style using Pandoc's [bracketed span](https://pandoc.org/MANUAL.html#divs-and-spans) feature: the syntax `\\styled text\\` will give an output of `[styled text]{.sc}`, i.e. the default Pandoc command for small caps.
+The style can be changed using the `--custom` flag on the command line.
+The text of this argument is copied directly into CSS portion of the span, so should include the leading "dot" if it is to be a CSS class.

+Note that this directive is processed last, so it will apply the custom style to links (e.g. `\\[[Page One]]\\` will work as expected).

 ### Comment directives

 Single line comments can be included in a source file: any characters on the line that occur after a double slash followed by a space (`// `) will be removed.
 There are no block comments.